emaadR980/Maze-Solver/README.md

 | **Confusion pad** | Detected via `TurnResult.is_confused`.
 Agent tracks `confused_turns_left` and inverts all outgoing actions to compensate. |
 | **Teleporter** | Detected when position jumps unexpectedly vs. intended action.
 D\* Lite routes through beneficial teleporters as 1-step shortcuts once source→destination is known. |
 | **Arrow pad** | Detected via `TurnResult.arrow_pushed`.
 Agent records pad cell and direction.
 D\* Lite assigns cost 2 to known arrow cells (uses full turn, unintended landing). |

+## AI prompt Example
+Prompt: "The fire traps are visually moving off their pivot point.
+Please diagnose"
+Response: "The problem is the centroid is recomputed from the already-rotated cluster each frame, so it drifts as cells get clipped at boundaries.
+Fix: compute the pivot once when clusters arrive and keep it fixed across all rotations."